Sahil-Sharma-603/Money-Lens-App/documentation/meeting-minutes/2025-03-24_retrospective3-and-sprint4-plan.md

 - Goals - link a savings goal to a savings account and have mini-goals within the saving goal for specific things and divided by percentage - Aakash
 - Show/hide sidebar - Una
+- Filtering transactions by account on transactions page - Jashan ✅
 - Transactions: sum selected transactions - Jashan ✅
 - Manual input account balance - Jashan
 - Custom scroll bar - Jashan